Learning Spanish with a magazine may never have crossed your mind.

 - Mark them up.
 If you’ve opted for some print magazines, keep a pen tucked between the pages to mark new words, phrases and grammar patterns you encounter along the way.
 You can either look up words as you go, copy them down in a notebook or refer back to your markings later.

-- Use as jumping off point for resources.
+- Use as a jumping-off point for resources.
 Magazines love to review and feature other resources.
 Whether you discover a fashion line you adore or a hot new title in Spanish literature, highlight the cool external resources you discover in magazines and hunt them down later.
 You always want to keep building on Spanish study materials!

 - Activities with print magazines.
-Go kindergarten on those magazines’ asses.
+Go kindergarten on those magazines.
 Chop them up with scissors and create posters or scrapbooks with your favorite texts and images.
-Tape ’em up on your bedroom wall or keep them on your office desk so you’re always staring at Spanish language materials.
+Tape them up on your bedroom wall or keep them on your office desk so you’re always staring at Spanish language materials.

-Learn Spanish with Magazines: 12 Best Spanish Mags on the Virtual Newsstand
+Learn Spanish with Magazines: 10 Free, High-quality Mags

-Addicted to reading about the latest technology?
-This magazine covers technology news and updates on an extraordinarily international scale.
-They’re really into smartwatches right now.
-Look out for their app on Google Play.
+If you’re addicted to reading about the latest technology, you’ll enjoy this one.
+Gadgets magazine covers technology news and updates on an extraordinarily international scale.

-They also regularly shine the spotlight on certain types of businesspeople and their unique challenges: for example, the most recent edition discussed pressing issues for disabled entrepreneurs and female startup owners.
+They also regularly shine the spotlight on certain types of people in businesses and their unique challenges, like pressing issues for disabled entrepreneurs and female startup owners.

 Regardless of which app or magazine subscription service you use, Emprendedores has a far reach and is likely to be found there.